m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 the most common time signatures; 4 bars of music (comprised of 16 quarter beats) is almost always indicative of a song's overall tempo and runners tend to want to synchronize their steps with the quarter beat of songs due to the importance and gravity of such beats in a musical context (they ground the song's strongest rhythms).</p>

+<p>The step detector sensor in Android Studio was used to detect when steps are taken and the corresponding sensor event timestamps each step.</p>

 # *Song recommendation*

 ### K nearest neighbors for top recommendations